gruhn/vue-qrcode-reader/docs/api/QrcodeStream.md

 The `detect` event is basically a verbose version of `decode`. `decode` only gives you the string encoded by QR codes. `detect` on the other hand ...

 * is always emitted before `decode`
-* gives you the unprocessed raw image data
 * gives you the coordinates of the QR code in the camera frame
 * does NOT silently fail in case of errors